ChessMax/awesome-programming-languages/README.md

 - [Kawa](https://www.gnu.org/software/kawa/) - Kawa is a general-purpose programming language that runs on the Java platform.
 It aims to combine:
   - the benefits of dynamic scripting languages (non-verbose code with less boiler-plate, fast and easy start-up, a REPL, no required compilation step); with
   - the benefits of traditional compiled languages (fast execution, static error detection, modularity, zero-overhead Java platform integration).
+- [KCL](https://github.com/kcl-lang/kcl) - KCL is an open-source, constraint-based record and functional language that enhances the writing of complex configurations, including those for cloud-native scenarios.
+With its advanced programming language technology and practices, KCL is dedicated to promoting better modularity, scalability, and stability for configurations.
+It enables simpler logic writing and offers ease of automation APIs and integration with homegrown systems.
+[Configuration]
 - [Kind](https://github.com/Kindelia/Kind) - A minimal, efficient and practical programming language that aims to rethink functional programming from the scratch, and make it right.
 Under the hoods, it is basically Haskell, except without historical mistakes, and with a modern, consistent design.
 On the surface, it aims to be more practical, and to look more like conventional languages.
 Kind is statically typed, and its types are so powerful that you can prove mathematical theorems on it.
 - [Kitten](https://github.com/evincarofautumn/kitten) - A statically typed concatenative systems programming language.
 Kitten is a statically typed, stack-based functional programming language designed for simplicity, speed, and safety.
 This is an in-progress implementation of that language, including:
   - An interactive console for testing code;